ITSupportClamC/clamc_yield_report/YieldCalculation.md

 1. interest income: add up Interest, Dividend, OtherIncome of a position;
 2. unrealized gain loss: add up UnrealizedPrice, UnrealizedFX, UnrealizedCross of a position;
-3. case 1 or case 2: we will tell which months belong to case 1 and which belong to case 2 by run time;
+3. case 1: after the cutoff month, which is the last month fund accounting team booked offset for CN Energy interest income;
+4. case 2: on or before the cutoff month;
-4. impairement: a fixed number known by run time;
+5. impairement: a fixed number known by run time;
-5. cash position: a position whose "SortKey" field equals "Cash and Equivalents" and "LongShortDescription" field equals "Cash Long";
+6. cash position: a position whose "SortKey" field equals "Cash and Equivalents" and "LongShortDescription" field equals "Cash Long";
-6. CN Energy position: a position whose "Description" field contains "CERCG" and "SortKey" field equals "Corporate Bond".
+7. CN Energy position: a position whose "Description" field contains "CERCG" and investment type is "Corporate Bond".